GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 MARK: All right, cool.
 So why don't we start with-- let's start with an easy question.
 So what is GKE?
 What is Google Container Engine?

 CHEN: Google Container Engine is a platform that helps you manage your containerized application the same as Google does.
 We and Google have been managing an application within containers, like Gmail and Maps, for over 12 years now.
-And with GKE, we're able to provide the same service and offering to Google Cloud Platform users.
+And with GKE, we're able to provide the same service and offering to Google Cloud users.
 This means that when you are choosing GKE, you can really focus on developing your application.
 And GKE allows you to quickly deploy your application, and make it available to users as a service.

 And we are responsible for the productization of your service.
-And the differentiation is it's an amazing technology of Kubernetes, which is the heart of GKE, together with Google Cloud Platform, in general, which means all the goodness of Google Network, and storage, and machine learning.
+And the differentiation is it's an amazing technology of Kubernetes, which is the heart of GKE, together with Google Cloud, in general, which means all the goodness of Google Network, and storage, and machine learning.
 It is available.
 And on top of everything, I think what's very unique for Google, and we are known for, is our operational excellence.
 Our [INAUDIBLE] ability engineers and the practices that we have built throughout the years are being implemented for users through GKE.

 FRANCESC: So not that long ago, we had an amazing episode.
 We had the chance to have John Wilkes talking about Borg and Kubernetes.
 But for those that have not listened to any of our Kubernetes episodes, could you tell us a little bit about why is Kubernetes a thing?
 What is cool about it?